jmartin103/100-Days-of-Pytho/README.md

 ## Day 6
 ### Hangman.py
 A game of Hangman.
 The user will have six opportunities to guess the correct word randomly generated from a list of words.

+## Day 7
+### CaesarCipher.py
+The Caesar cipher algorithm.
+Gives users the option to either decrypt or encrypt a given message.
+The message is then shifted by a given number of positions in the alphabet.
+This program also takes into account if the user enters a shift amount over the number of letters in the alphabet by continuing to shift the given amount.